 Our prescription step therapy program promotes the use of generic drugs as the first step in treating your condition.
 How does the program work?

 When you get a new prescription in certain drug classes, you must try a generic option or similar alternative medication.1

 If the generic option is not right for you, your physician may request an authorization for a brand-name drug.

 If you do not follow the program, the brand-name drug will not be covered under your benefits.

-For more information on this program, view our Lead with Generics brochure.
+For more information on this program, view our step therapy program brochure.

 According to the FDA, generics are just as effective as brands.
 Read these articles to learn more:

 Facts and Myths About Generic DrugsWhat are Generic DrugsSavings From Generic Drugs Purchased at Retail Pharmacies

 1See your schedule of benefits to determine if Lead with Generics is part of your benefit plan.

 I'm an Employer